Monday, October 2, 2023

 1. Vestiaire Collective

 For lovers of all things designer, Vestiaire Collective is a dream come true.
-It recently hit headlines for banning all fast fashion from its site, which means it now only stocks garments from the most expensive, most prestigious names in the business, only, because they’re second hand, the price tag is significantly lower than buying straight from the brands themselves.
+It recently hit headlines for banning all fast fashion from its site, which means it now only stocks garments from the most expensive, most prestigious names in the business, only, because they’re secondhand, the price tag is significantly lower than buying straight from the brands themselves.
 It has second-hand deals on everything from Gucci to Prada to Hermès.

-2. Vinted
+2. Fashionphile

 3. Depop